This option is available in Qlik Sense June 2018 Patch 1 and later releases.

 This issue may be found with less frequency with IE because it sends the TCP Websocket keep-alive more frequent than any other main stream browser.
 Here are the default intervals for the three main browsers latest releases as of September 2020:

-The web socket functionality is default delivered switched off not to affect any existing customers.
+This functionality is by default switched off not to affect any existing customers.
 Customers who do not experience any issues with web sockets terminated by the network due to inactive SHOULD NOT switch this feature ON since it will send unnecessary traffic on the network.
 See How are WebSockets used in QlikSense ? for more information.

 How to configure?